Kos Island

 An island suitable for everyone

 This island for everyone; suitable for families looking for sandy beaches and fun activities for the little ones, but also ideal for couples looking for tranquility and romance, or even for those who prefer a more active vacation to discover the island.
-For young people Kos offers many clubs and beach bars where you can spend evenings in joy and make new friends.
-Moreover, in Kos you can choose to travel low cost with a wide offer of apartments and hotels at prices more than accessible to all.
+For young people Kos offers many clubs and beach bars where you can spend evenings in joy, having fun and make new friends.
+Moreover, in Kos you can choose to travel low cost with a wide offer of apartments and hotels at prices more than accessible to everyone.
 At the same time, the island can satisfy the most demanding tourists with sophisticated boutique hotels and restaurants.

 International airport of Kos (IATA-KGS code) is named after Hippocrates, the father of modern medicine, who was born on the island.
 It is the only airport on the island and is an important stopover also for reaching the smaller islands of the Dodecanese.